UndeadZeratul/uzHDAddon/readme.md

 - LossForWords, for the Arkoudi Revolver Shotgun sprites
 - Robo_Cola, for the alternative Cacodemon death sprites
 - osjclatchford, for the microcell battery pickup sprite, as well as the Lightamp goggles pickup sprites
+- Sonik.O, for the minigun HUD & pickup sprites (Vulcanette)
 - Combine Kegan, for the Fireselect graphic

 ### DRLA Credits